Skip to Content

 BBq'd makerel with a tomato and watercress salad on a white plate

-A favourite dish of ours is Devilled Mackerel, a great oily fish which we have marinated and then either grilled or barbecued.
+Devilled Mackerel, a great oily fish which I have marinated and then either grilled or barbecued.
 I serve this with a tomato, onion and parsley salad to cut through this rich oily fish.
 If the chilli heat is too much just cut it back.

 Family favourite pasta dishes